jschulman/jayschulman.com/content/100days/nfts/NFT-28. NFT Scams and How to Avoid Them-2024-09-06.md

 - **Verify, Verify, Verify:** Always double-check URLs, look for secure connections, and verify the authenticity of the artwork and its creator.
 Trust, but verify! ✅
 - **Keep Your Keys Close:** Never, ever share your private keys or seed phrases with anyone.
 Enable 2FA on your accounts for an extra layer of security. 🔒
 - **Stay Vigilant:** Be wary of sudden price spikes, unsolicited messages, and overly ambitious project promises.
 If your spidey senses are tingling, trust your gut! 🕷️

-*As someone who's been in the trenches of information security and blockchain innovation, I know firsthand how important it is to stay one step ahead of the scammers.
-By following these guidelines and staying informed, you'll be well on your way to navigating the NFT landscape with confidence and success.* 💪

-*Now, I want to hear from you!
-Have you ever encountered an NFT scam or had a close call?
-Share your stories and any additional tips in the comments below.
-Together, we can create a safer, more thriving NFT community!* 🌟